sadmanca/2023-fall-ece344-documentation/docs/04-threads.md

 }
 ```

 ## Early Testing (5%)

+Again, this part is due **October 25 @ 11:59 PM**.

 The test cases assume you have a more-or-less complete working implementation.
 In order for you to test your code in development, and to suggest changes
-you may modify the code in `test/main.c` to call and test your library.
+you may modify the code in `test/main.c` to test your library.
-When you build your code the executable will be `build/test/wut`.
+When you build your code the executable created from `test/main.c` will be
+`build/test/wut`.

-You should not modify `check` and code should call `check`
+You should not modify `check` and starting executing `main` should call `check`
-*one or more times*.
+*one or more times* (`check` can be in a thread's run function), as long
+as the solution reaches it.
 The purpose of `check` is to check the value of an integer that you'd
 like to know from the solution.
 You'll be provided the output of the `check` calls shortly after the